William Edgar Geil: Orator and evangelistic work

 After leaving college, where he was famous as an orator, he engaged in evangelistic work, with credentials from the Doylestown church, and soon after made several trips to Europe.
 Geil visited Egypt, the Holy Land, and many of the ancient cities of the Mediterranean.
 Returning to America, Geil again engaged in evangelistic work.
 He then began his life work in religion with success and acclaim.
 He held revival meetings in various parts of New Jersey, New York and New England, and later made a tour of the south and west, addressing meetings of thousands of hearers and making thousands of converts.
-The Cincinnati Enquirer says of him: "His success has been more pronounced than that of any evangelist since Moody;" and the "Lowell (Mass.)
-Citizen" says that the meetings conducted by him were "the most remarkable series of meetings ever held in this city."
+The Cincinnati Enquirer said of him: "His success has been more pronounced than that of any evangelist since Moody;" and the Lowell (Mass.)
+Citizen said that the meetings conducted by him were "the most remarkable series of meetings ever held in this city."

 Isle of Patmos and Return to the Middle East

 In 1896 he made another extended trip abroad, revisiting the Holy Land and its ancient environs, and many of the ancient towns of Asia Minor, and the Mediterranean.
 Among other points he visited the Isle of Patmos, and on his return wrote and published his book, "The Isle that is called Patmos," which reached a sale of many thousands, and was rewritten, enlarged and republished in 1904, after his second visit to the island, in that year.
 The alarming illness of his mother, to whose early training he says he owes most of his success, called him home in the early part of 1897, and soon after closing the eyes of his beloved parent in her last sleep, on May 2, 1897, he returned to Europe for a brief sojourn and then again took up his work in his native country with increased success.